telerik/ajax-docs/controls/window/getting-started/user-interaction-with-the-window.md

 ---
 title: User Interaction With The Window
-page_title: User Interaction With The Window | RadWindow for ASP.NET AJAX Documentation
+page_title: User Interaction With The Window - RadWindow
-description: User Interaction With The Window
+description: Check our Web Forms article about User Interaction With The Window.
 slug: window/getting-started/user-interaction-with-the-window
 tags: user,interaction,with,the,window
 published: True